RobD33/NCNews-Front-end/README.md

 Northcoders News is a social news website, which gives you the ability to rate the articles provided and a chance to comment and vote on comments.
 It has articles which are divided into topics.
-It can be found at LINK It has been tested to minumum 375 x 812 screen size and is fully responsive to a larger screen size.
+It can be found at http://practical-elion-7fb7be.netlify.com It has been tested to minumum 375 x 812 screen size and is fully responsive to a larger screen size.

 Prerequisites